Banjo-Kazooie (video game): Design

 For the collectibles, Mayles wanted Banjo-Kazooie to differ from other games involving collecting, in that "rather than being just a shiny object, [the jiggy] was a shiny object that could actually be used for something."
-The jinjos, which Mayles found the game's dumbest collectable, were green-lit out of an idea Rare had since developing Donkey Kong Country (1994), a "hard-to-collect collectable" that chased away or camouflaged when the player was about to obtain it.
-However, they stood and whistle'd to the player character in the final product.
-Other collectables, such as the eggs, feathers, notes and honey combs, were incorporated to contribute to the theme of the titular protagonists.
+The jinjos, which Mayles deemed the game's most ill-considered collectable, were green-lit out of an idea Rare had since developing Donkey Kong Country, a "hard-to-collect collectable" that chased away or camouflaged when the player was about to obtain it.
+However, they stood and whistled to the player character in the final product.
+Other collectables, such as the eggs, feathers, notes and honeycombs, were incorporated to contribute to the theme of the titular protagonists.
 Difficulty balance was a major focus; for example, the musical notes were ultimately the only collectibles the player would lose if they died or exited a level.

 Rare decided to make an action-based game that focused totally on Banjo and his abilities, Kazooie later born out of the planning of them.
 Mayles wanted Banjo to run really fast and have a double jump, but thought the bear looked strange doing it.
 According to Mayles, "We came up with the [...] idea that a pair of wings could appear from his backpack to help him perform a second jump.
 We also wanted Banjo to be able to run very fast when required [so] we added a pair of 'fast-running' legs that appeared from the bottom of the backpack.
 [And soon after] we came up with the logical conclusion that these could belong to another character, one that actually lived in Banjo's backpack."
-Furthermore, the backpack containing an animal also rationalized why Banjo walks slow.
-Kazooie was named after a kazoo, which was considered an annoying instrument, "much like the personality of the bird" to Mayles, while the witch Gruntilda was inspired by Grotbags from the Grotbags British television series.
+Furthermore, the backpack containing an animal also made sense of Banjo's relatively slow walk.
+Kazooie was named after a kazoo, which was considered an annoying instrument, "much like the personality of the bird" to Mayles, while the witch Gruntilda was inspired by Grotbags from the Grotbags ITV television series.

 Writing and humour

-Banjo-Kazooie was designed to appeal players of all ages in a similar vein to Walt Disney Animation Studios films.
+Banjo-Kazooie was designed to appeal players of all ages in a similar vein to Disney films.
 According to Rare, "We wanted the characters to primarily appeal to a younger audience but, at the same time, give them enough humour and attitude not to discourage older players."
 One major goal was for everything to have personality, down to the collectables, which includes items with eyes and eggs that bounce up and down.
 Another was its style of humour that distinguished it from other platform games, which Mayles described as "very dry, very typically British, slightly sarcastic, happy to poke fun at ourselves."
 All the characters, in particular, "basically had something wrong with them", Mayles explained.
 Banjo-Kazooie continues the trend of Rare games with characters titled "[name] the [animal/object]", the name of the animal or object occasionally rhyming with the name, for example Mumbo Jumbo.